ErangaOttachchige/Applied-AI-tutorials/README.md

 # Overview-of-Colaboratory-Features
-Overview of Colaboratory Features
+## Overview of Colaboratory Features
-NumPy library
-Pandas
-Matplotlib
-skiit Learn
+Learn about fundamental Python libraries like NumPy, SciPy, and Matplotlib